 According to Wordstream, the conversion rate is directly proportional to the number of times they see an ad.

-Say your content was very helpful and your products were great and had good reviews, then it means that a huge percentage of the visitors you reached may have been thinking about your product or services.
+If your content was very helpful and your products were great and had good reviews, it means that a huge percentage of the visitors you reached may have been thinking about your product or services.

 3. Brand Exposure